wanx-troopers/wanx-troopers.github.io/statements.md

 Wan 2.2 High with MPS Reward + Magref Low (RCM distill Lora for both strength 1) - sort of works; LayerForge node to put a character or two, the node can remove their background with Matting button, white background.

 The movement tends to be better for t2v; sometimes its great to get a good base video from a good t2V and then u can paint over it.

+"CFG zero star" seems to mean inputting "0*" into CFG. "was for rectified flow DiTs in general; used a heuristic which might not be good for Wan 2.2; it was an approximation".